jakob-72/wave-function-collapse/README.md

 binary) and must be named `rules.yaml`.
 The rules are defined as a list of fields, where each field represents a type of tile/state within the matrix.
 Each field has a set of allowed neighbors, which are defined as a list of integers.

+You may not use the value `-1` in the rules, as it is reserved for the empty/superposition state of the matrix.

 Example:

 ```